Watts-Lab/task-mapping/Word construction from a subset of letters.md

 # Procedure
 ## Steps
-Each participant worked alone for 3 min on a distractor task in which they had to produce as many four letter words as possible from a given set of nine letters (FIND TASK)
+Each participant worked alone for 3 min on a distractor task in which they had to produce as many four letter words as possible from a given set of nine letters

+The subset of letters did not allow for the participants to create the target words from the Hidden figures experiment

 ## Roles
 Individuals worked alone